Fourth & Walnut Center: Hotel and residential conversion

 The building was purchased by Texan investment firm Newcrest Image in 2016 at a cost of $9.3 million.
-The firm subsequently proposed transforming the tower into a 349-room hotel, but was unable to fund the $67 million project.
+The firm proposed transforming the tower into a 349-room hotel at a cost of $67 million.
+The building was added to the National Register of Historic Places in 2017, giving the developer the opportunity to seek historic tax credits.
+The project was granted a 15-year tax abatement in 2018, but the conversion never began due to a lack of funds and the abatement expired in 2023.
 In 2024, the Cincinnati City Council approved a revised plan by Newcrest Image subsidiary Supreme Bright Cincinnati LLC to convert the "mostly vacant" Fourth & Walnut Center into a mixed-use building.
 Scheduled for completion in 2027, the project includes plans for a luxury hotel with 280 rooms, 16 "high-end" apartments, a restaurant, and a bar.
-The city of Cincinnati will not provide funding for the estimated $175 million renovation, but is granting the developer a 15-year tax abatement.
+The city of Cincinnati did not provide funding for the estimated $175 million renovation, but did grant the developer another 15-year tax abatement.

+Scaffolding was installed outside the building in 2024, but work on the conversion stalled until April 2026; When Model Group of Cincinnati's Over-the-Rhine neighborhood contracted Green City Demolition to begin interior demolition work.
+Demolition was slated to conclude that September.
+On July 1 of that year, Newcrest was awarded a $14.8 million "transformational mixed-use development tax credit" from the Ohio government, which the Cincinnati Business Courier described as a "major boost" for the conversion effort.
+Newcrest had previously submitted unsuccessful applications for the tax credit in 2023 and 2024.
+Newcrest's 2026 application stated that the project would be "luxury mixed-use", featuring the previously disclosed hotel and apartments as well as a 295-spot parking garage and a "small office footprint".
+The application projected that the building would be worth $121.2 million after the conversion, an increase from the $10.3 million 2026 valuation, and that payroll for permanent employees would reach $6.7 million.